-Following John’s death, I suffered from depression and my world — which had stopped turning — was dark, very dark.
-Time stood still like I was living in a silent movie.
-Deafening with quiet.
+Following John’s death, I suffered from depression, and my world — which had stopped turning — was dark, very dark.
+Time stood still like I was living in a silent movie, deafening with quiet.
 I couldn’t function.
 I couldn’t get out of bed without great effort.
 I felt disconnected from anything pleasurable.
-I was empty and I had nothing left inside of me.
+I was empty, and I had nothing left inside of me.

-This scripture from 2 Corinthians 12:10 says, “when you’ve done everything you can do, that’s when God will step in and do what you can’t do.”
+This scripture from 2 Corinthians 12:10 says, “When you’ve done everything you can do, that’s when God will step in and do what you can’t do.”

 In 2006, my very active, vibrant Mother had a stroke.
-Because my dad was blind from macular degeneration, we agreed as a family that my parents would come to live with me, my husband and our daughter.
+Because my dad was blind from macular degeneration, we agreed as a family that my parents would come to live with me, my husband, and our daughter.
 For the next six years, we would be caregivers to my parents.

 Daddy passed away in 2011 from complications related to his diabetes.
-To illustrate to you how much my faith had grown since the death of my child, the first emotion I felt after Daddy’s death was “joy” which may sound strange.
-You see, I had four years to watch him deteriorate, become frail and slowly lose the ability to do things he once found enjoyable.
+To illustrate to you how much my faith had grown since the death of my child, the first emotion I felt after Daddy’s death was “joy,” which may sound strange.
+You see, I had four years to watch him deteriorate, become frail, and slowly lose the ability to do things he once found enjoyable.
 I had done much of the grieving during my caregiving — something called “anticipatory grief.”
-I had also journeyed with him, and my mother, during his time in hospice.
-Of course, I was sad, but the joy I felt was from knowing he was in heaven, free from illness and pain, and free to do all the things his physical body could no longer do.
+I had also journeyed with him and my mother during his time in hospice.
+Of course, I was sad, but the joy I felt was from knowing he was in heaven, free from illness and pain and free to do all the things his physical body could no longer do.
 Plus, I had my mother to think about.
 I felt like I couldn’t grieve openly because I needed to be strong for her.

-But, after her death, I was left with three losses I needed to process and I crashed.
+But, after her death, I was left with three losses I needed to process, and I crashed.
 I was no longer a daughter or a caregiver — I struggled trying to figure out who I was anymore.
-And, there were times I wasn’t sure I wanted to live anymore.
+And there were times I wasn’t sure I wanted to live anymore.

 Okay, let’s set all that aside and talk about some things that have been helpful for me.

-In 2006, an author named Elizabeth Gilbert wrote a memoir called, “Eat, Pray, Love” that was made into a movie.
-She tells her story of the year she traveled to find herself again after a devastating divorce.
-My suggestions are an adaptation of her story…
+In 2006, an author named Elizabeth Gilbert wrote a memoir called Eat, Pray, Love, which was made into a movie.
+In it, she tells the story of the year she traveled to find herself again after a devastating divorce.
+My suggestions are an adaptation of her story.

 Eat — Feed Your Soul

-Pray — all the time
+Pray — all the time.

 I prayed for sleep, I prayed to get out of bed, I prayed for strength, and I prayed for hope.
-If praying is hard for you, or it’s not something you normally do, start small.
+If praying is hard for you or not something you usually do, start small.
 God already knows what’s on your heart before you even say it.
-As my mother was laying in the hospital bed, I was alone in the room with her overnight.
+As my mother was lying in the hospital bed, I was alone in the room with her overnight.
 The room was full of hospital sounds and smells.
 I suddenly felt like I was going to be physically sick.
 I was so overwhelmed with the reality of what was going to happen.
-I closed my eyes and I just started saying over and over again, “God, please replace my anxiety with your peace.”
+I closed my eyes, and I just started saying over and over again, “God, please replace my anxiety with your peace.”
 I must have said it 100 times.
-I could feel my anxiety melt away and I was able to regain my composure to face the next moment.
-On the days you feel like you can’t live because the pain is greater than you, for me those were the days I prayed the most.
+I could feel my anxiety melt away, and I regained my composure to face the next moment.
+On the days you feel like you can’t live because the pain is greater than you, for me, those were the days I prayed the most.

-Love — Love Yourself
+Love — Love Yourself.

-Here are three important points:
+Here are three critical points:

 - Grieving is a full-time job and is very draining